• Skip to main content

 What Is Active Load and Passive Load

-Definition of Active Loads and Passive Loads
+What Does Active Loads and Passive Loads Mean?

 An active load is a circuit component made up of active devices, such as transistors and amplifiers to supply an average power to some external device.
 It may be used for signal processing or amplification.